-To further the Task Force's understanding about urban design, we consulted the Project for Public Spaces (PPS), a nonprofit organization dedicated to helping people create and sustain public spaces that build strong communities, deems the following as the four key attributes to successful spaces.
+To further the Task Force's understanding about urban design, we reviewed work from the Project for Public Spaces (PPS), a nonprofit organization dedicated to helping people create and sustain public spaces that build strong communities.
+PPS deems the following as the four key attributes to successful spaces.